 [edit]1 Grantley Adams Airport (BGI IATA) is in this area, so travellers staying in the south of Barbados have short transfer rides.
 See Barbados#Get in for airport facilities and flight connections.

 Highway 7 is the main road along which all public transport runs.
-Runs? - more often crawls, especially around commuter times, though they fly like hellbats whenever they see a clear stretch.
-Buses westbound are all going to Bridgetown with some continuing up the west coast as far as Speightstown.
-Buses eastbound are all going to Oistins with some continuing to Silver Sands and the airport, and a few beyond into Saint Philip.
+Runs? - more often crawls, especially around commuter times, though they fly like hellbats whenever they spot a clear stretch.
+Buses westbound all go to Bridgetown, with some continuing up the west coast as far as Speightstown.
+Buses eastbound all go to Oistins with some continuing to Silver Sands and the airport, and a few beyond into Saint Philip.

 Get around

-[edit]And see Barbados#Get around for the different types of bus & minibus; it's a flat fare of B$3.50.
-Almost every third vehicle on Highway 7 is a minibus plying between Bridgetown and Oistins; they stop anywhere, even if you weren't hailing them to stop, with a tirra-lirra-lirra of horn to get your attention.
-(They will succeed in this whenever you try to sleep in your hotel.)
+[edit]See Barbados#Get around for the different types of bus and minibus; in 2026 it's a flat fare of B$3.50.
+Almost every third vehicle on Highway 7 is a minibus plying between Bridgetown and Oistins; they stop anywhere, even if you weren't hailing them, with a tirra-lirra-lirra blast of horn to get your attention.
+(They succeed in this whenever you try to sleep in your hotel.)
 Services beyond, north to Speightstown and east to the airport, are every ten minutes.

 Private taxis start at B$2/km.
 These are the better option at night, and for anywhere off the main drag.